-Keep reading to find out whether you legally need to install a handrail on your property and advice on how to do it yourself.
+Keep reading to find out whether you legally need to install a handrail on your property and advice on how to do it yourself, straight from the specialists here at Stair Crazy.

 What are handrails and why are these stair parts important?

-Running parallel alongside your staircase at arm level, your staircase handrail is a long solid piece of material usually made from wood or metal.
+Running parallel alongside your staircase at arm level, your staircase handrail is a long solid piece of material usually made from woods like oak or metal.
 These installations have two purposes:

 1. Safety